ChibTheMan23/CNN-Anomaly-Detection/README.md

 The figure below showcases the model’s predicted traffic values against actual traffic counts.
 The CNN-based DeepAnT model successfully captures periodic trends in website visits but struggles with sharp anomalies.
 This is not necessarily a weakness—true anomalies are, by definition, rare and unpredictable.
 If the model were to predict them too accurately, it might be overfitting to noise rather than detecting meaningful deviations.

 ![tesx](https://github.com/ChibTheMan23/CNN-Anomaly-Detection/blob/94b267cd4eac5a9cdf2c84f184fadb94b01ba14a/figures/Deep-AnT%20Predictions.png)

 ### Confusion Matrices
-To assess real-world impact, we compared the CNN model’s anomaly detection with the existing rule-based method.
+To assess real-world impact, I compared the CNN model’s anomaly detection with the existing rule-based method.
 The confusion matrices highlight key improvements:

 - **True Positives (TP):** CNN detects **more anomalies** than the company model.
 - **False Negatives (FN):** CNN reduces missed anomalies, catching more critical events.